SkillsUnion/tamkeen-software/docs/1-frontend/react/events.md

 Implement a reset button component to zero out the quantity and pass an event handler to the component.

-## Part 4: Using Events to Capture Input Fields
+## Using Events to Capture Input Fields

 The `onChange` event handler is triggered when a value of an element, e.g. `<input>` changes.